COVID-19 FAQs For Non-Unionized Employees In Ontario

 The answer to this question is complicated.
 Generally speaking, a lay-off is only legal if the employer has an express or implied contractual right to put your work on hold.
 In the absence of such a contractual right, an employer is not allowed to cease your work on the assumption that you will be required to return to work sometime in the future.
 At common law, such an act on the part of the employer would amount to a “constructive dismissal” thereby entitling you to sue for severance.

 However, in late May 2020, the Ontario government began to bring into law various regulations in relation to temporary layoffs by suspending or modifying layoff rules under statute.
 Pursuant to such changes, if an employer laid you off or reduced your hours of work or pay due to reasons related to COVID-19 you were deemed to be on a leave of absence and you would not be able to claim constructive dismissal under statute.
 Originally, this applied to the period commencing on March 1, 2020, and ending on the date that was six weeks after the day the Ontario emergency state was supposed to end.
-Thereafter, the regulation has extended this state of affairs to January 2, 2021, and further regulatory amendments have effectively extended the status quo to July 3, 2021, then, to September 25, 2021, and, subsequently, to the end of July, 2022 when this state of affairs came to an end.
+Thereafter, the regulation has extended this state of affairs to January 2, 2021.
+Further regulatory amendments have effectively extended the status quo to July 3, 2021, then, to September 25, 2021, and, subsequently, to the end of July, 2022 when this state of affairs came to an end.

 At this point, it remains unsettled whether the aforementioned changes in the law encompass rights and obligations arising under statute only or whether these regulatory developments affect the employee’s rights at common law also.
 Ultimately, because each case is unique it is strongly recommended to seek the legal advice of a competent employment lawyer.